GSNorCal Volunteer Essentials

 Backpacking Certified Adult: (Juniors and older) Assumes responsibility for training and preparing girls for their backpacking experience.
 Attends backpacking trip.

-Bronze Award Coach: (Junior troops) Assumes responsibility for Bronze Award activities, trains girls in guidelines, and helps them through the process.
+Bronze Award Advisor: (Junior troops) Assumes responsibility for Bronze Award activities, trains girls in guidelines, and helps them through the process.

-Silver Award Coach: (Cadette troops) Assumes responsibility for Silver Award activities, trains girls in guidelines, and helps them through the process.
+Silver Award Advisor: (Cadette troops) Assumes responsibility for Silver Award activities, trains girls in guidelines, and helps them through the process.

-Gold Award Coach: (Senior/Ambassador troops) Assumes responsibility for Gold Award activities, trains girls in guidelines, and helps them through the process.
+Gold Award Advisor: (Senior/Ambassador troops) Assumes responsibility for Gold Award activities, trains girls in guidelines, and helps them through the process.

-The following suggested positions do not have official training available:
+The following positions are also suggested but do not have official training available:

 Snack Coordinator: Develops schedule for snack responsibilities and communicates schedule to families.